gamingwithevets/gy454xe-decomp/README.md

 ### Building custom ROMs
 To configure ROMs, edit `src/asm/features.inc`.
 Note that this is just for feature toggles; you will need to edit other scripts to modify menus, key layouts, etc. See the comment in the aforementioned file for more information.

+As of currently, not all toggles have been implemented.

 ## Building
 As the U8/U16 SDK only officially supports Windows, these instructions below assume a Windows environment.